Sudden rise in prices, drop in activity… These signs that raise fears of a recession by the end of the year

 With galloping inflation and shrinking economic activity, are we headed for recession?

-It seems a long time ago when some dreamed of new Roaring Twenties after the Covid-19 epidemic.
+It seems a long time ago when some dreamed of new Roaring Twenties following the Covid-19 epidemic.
 The prospects for economic recovery were exciting and lights were green around the world.
 The ace !
-The invasion of Russia by Ukraine on February 24 turned this beautiful scenario upside down, causing an unprecedented energy crisis, a world food crisis, an increase in the cost of many raw materials and, ultimately, galloping inflation which could reach 10% for consumers on supermarket shelves.
+The invasion of Russia by Ukraine on February 24 turned this beautiful scenario upside down, causing an unprecedented energy crisis, a world food crisis, an increase in the cost of many raw materials and, ultimately, galloping inflation which might reach 10% for consumers on supermarket shelves.

-Inflation is currently around 6% and it should continue to increase by the end of the year, as admitted in early August by the Minister of Economy, Finance and Industrial and Digital Sovereignty, Bruno The Mayor, who wanted to be reassuring, however, ensuring that he was “good hope” about “a decline in inflation” at the beginning of 2023.
+Inflation is currently around 6% and it should continue to increase by the end of the year, as admitted in early August by the Minister of Economy, Finance and Industrial and Digital Sovereignty, Bruno The Mayor, who wanted to be reassuring, however, ensuring that he was “good hope” regarding “a decline in inflation” at the beginning of 2023.

 In Germany, a “probable” recession according to the Bundesbank